Report: Netanyahu nixes medical marijuana export because of Trump

-Prime Minister Benjamin Netanyahu said US President Donald Trump called and expressed his objection to Israeli exports of marijuana, an industry expected to earn the country between $1b. and $4b. a year.
+The prime minister said US President had called him and expressed his objection to pot exports.
+The industry was expected to earn Israel $1-4 billion a year.